Social Security Disability Insurance (SSDI) vs. Private Individual Disability Insurance

-If your valid individual or long-term disability claim is wrongfully denied, the seasoned, compassionate disability insurance attorneys at DarrasLaw can help you fight back.
+If your valid individual or long-term disability claim is wrongfully denied, the seasoned, compassionate disability insurance attorneys at DarrasLaw can help you fight back and win your benefits.

 Keep (or retrieve) copies of all correspondence between you and your disability insurer whenever possible.
 Such documents can include, but are not limited to:

 - Any documents providing additional information that your insurance company requested or that you voluntarily sent to the insurance company (like medical documents provided by your treating doctor that support your valid claim).

 - Notes and dates from as many phone and email conversations as you had with your disability insurance company—or any other relevant professional—relating to your unreasonable delay, wrongful denial, or appeal.
 Always try to include things like the day, time, name, and title of the person you talked to, as well as any important information shared or discussed in the conversation.